Installing and Configuring Kubernetes cluster using kubeadm on Ubuntu

 1

-On each node, you must disable swap and configure IPv4 forwarding and IP tables to see the bridged traffic.
-Before all this, ensure that each node has the latest and greatest packages.
-You will need curl as well on the node to download certain packages.
+To see the bridged traffic, you must disable swap and configure IPv4 forwarding and IP tables on each node.
+Before all this, ensure each node has the latest and greatest packages.
+You will needcurl as well on the node to download certain packages.

 1